kunkel321/Stickies/README.md

 - Notes are created using Win+Shift+N or from clipboard with Win+Shift+C
 - Hotkeys and more can be changed near top of code
 - Tips button in note manager shows current hotkeys and other tips
+- [ ] Pin checkbox indicates if window is "Always on Top"
 - Double-click top bar or right-click for editing options
 - Drag notes by their top bar to reposition
 - Configurable drag area: Option to maximize note space by minimizing drag area
-- Notes auto-save position when moved
+- Notes auto-save position of note when moved
 - Turn off note deletion warning
 - Undelete notes
 - Deleted notes are purged from ini file after 3 days (Configurable)